-3. Healthy Eating and Active Living (HEAL):
+3. Healthy Eating and Active Living (HEAL)

-- Includes access to food and recreation, diabetes, nutrition, diet, fitness, and obesity - Concern regarding high rates of diabetes and obesity; diabetes prevalence trending up - Community said increased stress and poverty contribute to diabetes and obesity - Ethnic and gender disparities in diabetes management, obesity, youth physical activity - Kids in the service area less likely to walk or bike to school than kids statewide - Barriers to healthy eating: higher proportions of fast-food restaurants, lower proportions of grocery stores and WICauthorized food stores vs. statewide
+- Includes access to food and recreation, diabetes, nutrition, diet, fitness, and obesity - Concern regarding high rates of diabetes and obesity; diabetes prevalence trending up - Community said increased stress and poverty contribute to diabetes and obesity - Ethnic and gender disparities in diabetes management, obesity, youth physical activity - Kids in the service area less likely to walk or bike to school than kids statewide - Barriers to healthy eating: Higher proportions of fast-food restaurants, lower proportions of grocery stores and WIC-authorized food stores vs. statewide

-HEAL living was selected as a need to address because it tied for highest community prioritization score with the other three needs, tied for highest local assets score with the other three needs, and tied for highest evidence- based or promising approaches score with Access and Mental Health and Wellness.
+HEAL with the other three needs, tied for highest local assets score with the other three needs, and tied for highest evidence- based or promising approaches score with Access and Mental Health and Wellness.
 It also received the highest organizational assets score and the highest feasibility score.

-4. Housing and Homelessness:
+4. Housing and Homelessness

-- Topic was the highest concern of community, including stress about high costs of housing - Reports of increase in families seeking help from food banks, making difficult choices about how to spend remaining funds (food, medicine, health care, therapy, and housing) - Reports of families moving within or exiting the area due to increased cost of living - Significant ethnic disparities in income, a key factor driving housing instability - Number of individuals & proportion of minors experiencing homelessness increased - Lack of stable housing can prolong recovery time from diseases and surgical procedures - Poor housing quality associated with asthma asthma prevalence higher than state average
+- Topic was the highest concern of community, including stress about high costs of housing - Reports of increase in families seeking help from food banks, making difficult choices about how to spend remaining funds (food, medicine, health care, therapy, and housing) - Reports of families moving within or exiting the area due to increased cost of living - Significant ethnic disparities in income, a key factor driving housing instability - Number of individuals & proportion of minors experiencing homelessness increased - Lack of stable housing can prolong recovery time from diseases and surgical procedures - · Poor housing quality associated with asthma and asthma prevalence higher than state average

 Homelessness was selected as a need to address because it tied for highest community prioritization score with the other three needs and tied for highest local assets score with the other three needs.
-In addition, there are several evidence-based or promising approaches to address it, and there are significant organizational assets dedicated to it.
+In addition, there are a number of evidence-based or promising approaches to address it, and there are significant organizational assets dedicated to it.